-Any student who wishes to withdraw from the University and drop all courses must file through AP Web for students, an Application for Withdrawal from the University Form.
-Refunds will be based on the published schedule and date the completed withdrawal form is submitted via AP Web for students.
+Any student who wishes to withdraw from the University and drop all courses must file through AP Self Service.
+Refunds will be based on the published schedule and date the withdrawal is submitted via AP Self Service.
 Failure to officially withdraw will result in the student's receiving "F" or "FA" grades in all courses.